silvionetto/budget/README.md

   - description: String

 Ex:
-ING -
+ING - 23/12/2018 - 1000 - Wage/Salary

-# Expense
-  - month: Integer
-  - year: Integer
-  - planed: Double
-  - actual: Double

-# Income
+# Use Cases

+## Upload file

+- Upload the ING CSV file.
+- Convert into Bean.
+- Save into the database.

+## Register Transaction

+- Add new transctions manually.